iamsomraj/React-Acko-Weather-App/README.md

 **Question:** Why have not you used Docker Hub as mentioned in the mail?

 **Answer:** I have very little knowledge about Docker.
 Also, I have not used it, myself.
 In this time span, I wanted to focus on the application functionality itself.
-However, I have used `github-actions` on this application for `Continous Integration and Continous Deployment`.

 **Question:** Why have you chosen this specific `5 Day / 3 Hour Forecast` API from [Open Weather Map API](https://openweathermap.org/forecast5)?